 Professionals who are burned out report problems with being attentive, and your level of burnout is significantly related to the number of cognitive failures (e.g., saying things you might regret; forgetting names; or missing important cues in your environment, like a stop sign while driving) you may have in a day.

 More troubling is the research showing that men tend to under-report or fail to report their burnout.
-On average, women are 1.6 times more likely to report burnout than men, and men had less willingness to admit they were fatigued than women (Aydemir & Icelli).
+On average, women are 1.6 times more likely to report burnout than men, and men were less willing to admit they were fatigued than women (Aydemir & Icelli).
 I see this same trend in my own burnout prevention coaching practice, and when I teach my burnout prevention workshops, I always ask the guys why this is.
-The answers range from pride to “saying something is sign of weakness” to “I have so much responsibility to support my family and I can’t let them down.”
+The answers range from pride to “saying something is a sign of weakness” to “I have so much responsibility to support my family and I can’t let them down.”
 This has to change.

 Every curveball is a major crisis.
 When I practiced law, my job was to help my clients solve their problems.
 I knew something was wrong when even small issues produced a strong emotional reaction for me.
 I was depleted from my own burnout and didn’t have the mental or physical resources to distinguish between a small problem and a big crisis.